Discernment For Donations

 Jesus commended the unjust steward in Luke 16:8 “…because he had dealt shrewdly.”
 He went on to say, “For the sons of this world are more shrewd in their generation than the sons of light.”
 Believers shouldn’t be gullible and haphazardly give money to anyone approaching them for a donation.
-One can discern who to give to by consistently reading the Word of God, listening to the voice of the Holy Spirit and using common sense.
+One can discern who to give to by reading the Word of God consistently, listening to the voice of the Holy Spirit and using common sense.

 God wants us to be cheerful givers…but also smart ones.